caleb349/Map-Masters-C-Project/README.md

 # Map-Masters-C-Project

-1) [8 points] You've been hired by Map Masters to write a C++ console application that calculates and displays the distance between two points on a map.
+1) C++ console application that calculates and displays the distance between two points on a map.
 Prompt the user for four integer coordinates:x1y1x2y2Calculate the distance in kilometers from (x1, y1) to (x2, y2).
 See www.mathsisfun.com/algebra/distance-2-points.html for background information.
 Use function sqrt(<value>) to calculate the square root of <value>.
 Use formatted output manipulators (setw, left/right) to print the following five rows:
   ● x1
   ● y1
   ● x2